Unlocking the Power of Last-Mile Analytics for Optimal Delivery Performance

 • Reduce transit times

-• Dynamically adjust delivery schedules and routes, factoring in vehicle capacity and staff availability
+• Dynamically adjust delivery schedules and routes, factoring in vehicle capacity and staff availability with capacity optimization software.

 • Track temporary spikes in delivery volumes during peak seasons